• The site has now migrated to Xenforo 2. If you see any issues with the forum operation, please post them in the feedback thread.

 Last edited:

-The Beginning of The End (1) New
+The Beginning of The End (1)

 The beginning of the end

 Elara Glucklich was in a tavern called the Rusty Flagon in the city of Morlenfurt.
-She didn't know what a flagon was, being both a village girl and a prospector meant she didn't need to know.
+She didn't know what a flagon was; being both a village girl and a prospector meant she didn't need to know.
 Her blonde hair, usually braided tight for the rigors of the prospector's life, hung loose, framing her strong features.
 Her muscles, honed from years of swinging a pickaxe and hauling heavy ore sacks, nursed a tankard of ale.
 Its smooth, dark surface reflected the thoughtful glint in her blue eyes.
 They were the eyes of someone who had seen more than her fair share of the world's harsh truths.
 Across from her sat her younger sister, Beatrice.

 Life had been much kinder to Beatrice.
 She was in an emerald dress that shimmered in the light.
 Her blonde hair was clean, brushed, and beautiful.
 She was a performer whose talents were plucked from their home and placed onto the stage at fourteen.
 And, by Sigmar, she was good at it.
 She remembered the first performance she saw of her sister.
 It was a year and a half ago.
 She was twenty-one.